Beckman History, Family Crest & Coats of Arms

 - Anders Emanuel Beckman, who landed in Alabama in 1917

-- Vincent H. Beckman Jr., American Democrat politician, Delegate to Democratic National Convention from Ohio, 1952 (alternate), 1964
+- Frank Beckman, American Democratic Party politician, Delegate to Democratic National Convention from Michigan, 1968

 - Descendants of Johann Bernard (Barney) Beckmann of Bishop Creek, Effingham County, Illinois by Rich Schumacher.